 Telerik's RadCaptcha control provides two major strategies for protection against automated form submissions:

 Image with modified symbols.
 They are displayed in a form, and the user is required to input the symbols in a textbox.
-If the input is correct, the control validates that the user is not a robot because it is not yet possible for robots to identify distorted symbols.
-This is the most secure method to protect from comment spam.
-There is a set of properties that characterize the image:
+If the input is correct, the control validates that the user is not a robot.
+There is a set of properties that characterize the generated image:

 Noise factors – background, line, font warping